ciencialatitud0/EPIC_3/_sources/info/programme.md

 **About the Speaker:**
 Zenaida Castillo (PhD): Profesor/Investigador con formación inicial en Ciencias Computacionales, ha obtenido títulos de maestría en Matemáticas Aplicadas y también en Ciencias de la Computación, y finalmente un PhD en Matemáticas aplicadas y Computacionales, otorgado por la Universidad de Rice, en USA.
 Tiene 25 años de experiencia en la docencia en Educación Superior, y ha ocupado diferentes cargos en la Academia.
 Su trabajo de investigación gira en torno a la implementación eficiente de métodos para el cálculo numérico, en particular para el cálculo de autovalores y autovectores de matrices de gran magnitud.

-### 09h20 - 10h00: Gustavo Loachamin, PhD - The framework ROOT CERN and its use in particle physics
+### 09h20 - 10h00: Gustavo Loachamin, MSc (PUC Rio de Janeiro, Brasil) - The framework ROOT CERN and its use in particle physics

 **Abstract:**
 Data analysis is a key component of experimental physics, this is why the knowledge of frameworks and programming languages is necessary for physicists.
 In particle physics for example, the ROOT framework is widely used because of its graphical interface for interactive analysis and its capacity to store and analyze large sets of data of more than 1 exabyte.
 In this talk, I will be introducing briefly the functionality of ROOT and relating it to my own research: the amplitude analysis of three-body decays.